Handspring Heatlh

 The good news for parents whose children have nyctophobia is that the condition is very treatable.
 Phobias for children are usually treated with therapy, typically cognitive behavioral therapy or exposure therapy.
 Children may also be taught relaxation methods.
 Occasionally, medication may be prescribed.

-Let’s look at the common treatments for nyctophobia:
+Let’s look at the common treatments for nyctophobia.

 Cognitive Behavioral Therapy (CBT)